-It is the centre's responsibility to keep secure the work that candidates have submitted.
+The centre must keep secure the work that candidates have submitted.

 Where work is stored electronically, centres are required to restrict access to this material and to utilise appropriate security safeguards such as firewall protection and virus scanning software.
-An effective back-up strategy must be employed so that an up-to-date archive of candidates' evidence is maintained
+An effective back-up strategy must be employed so that an up-to-date archive of candidates' evidence is maintained.